 What Is an Effects Loop?

-An effects loop is a set of jacks on the back of your amp — typically labeled Send and Return — that give you access to the signal between your amp's preamp and power amp sections.
+An effects loop is a pair of jacks on the back of your amp (typically labeled Send and Return) that expose the signal path between the preamp section and the power amp section.
+It's an insert point, nothing more.

 Why the Effects Loop Exists